KakushaVenecia/ip-two/README.md

-# Web Portfolio
+# Akan  Name Generatoe
 ## Portfolio
 ## By Kakusha Venecia
 This is an Akan Name Generator.
 Akan is a clan in Ghana.
 In this clan, people are named according to the day one was born.
 This is an Akan Name generator.

 ## Table of Content